Gusties: Stop The Hate!Bias Incident or Hate Crime

 Bias-Incident Protocol

 Every bias incident or hate crime reported is investigated.
-The Bias Response Team (BRT), convened by the Vice President for Equity & Inclusion (or their designee):
+The Bias Response Team (BRT), convened by the Interim Vice President for Equity & Inclusion (or their designee):

 1. REVIEWS the bias related report and contacts the reporting party for more information, if the reporting party’s identity is provided.
 If the identity of the reporting party is unknown, then the BRT may seek additional information from the campus community.